 These tools help us to make well-informed decisions about our skincare products, so we can try to meet our skin’s needs and avoid potential breakouts.

 Your skin is unique, and what works for someone else may not work for you.
 So, listen to your skin, be mindful of how it reacts to different ingredients and formulations, and tailor your skincare routine accordingly.
+It is helpful to only add new products one at a time so you can be sure what is causing new breakouts.
+If you get clogged pores from a skin care product, discontinue use.
 And remember, when in doubt, always patch test!

 Total